Nandish-SS/spotify-test-task/README.md

-# welcome to Spotify webapp
+# Welcome to Spotify webapp

 ## Resources